 There is no guarantee that the trajectory between two consecutive landmarks will be a perfect straight line.
-Inertial sensors should be used to detect the displacements with more detail.
-In the training trials, all significant turns have been recorded with a landmark.
-Please pay special attention to the testing/scoring trials, where turns, u-turns, stops and other challenging movements could be present between two consecutive landmarks.
+In the training data, all significant turns have been recorded with a landmark.
+Please pay special attention to the testing/scoring trials, where turns, U-turns, stops and other challenging movements could be present between two consecutive landmarks.
 The supporting visualization maps for the testing trials only show the location of the landmarks and the lines only indicate their adjacency, not the real path.